audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Beep on completing long process may not be audible on many systems.

- * Audacity can import and display MIDI files, but they cannot be played or saved.
+ * Audacity can import, display and cut/copy/paste MIDI files, then export them, but they cannot be played.
+Undoing an edit with a MIDI track open causes the MIDI data to be lost

  * Windows only: Welcome Message: On some systems/browsers, links are not brought to top, and some screen readers that otherwise work